About this Program

 To graduate with this major, students must complete all university, college, and major requirements.

-The department also co-administers a major in natural resource conservation with the School of Forest Resources and Conservation.
+The department also co-administers a major in natural resource conservation with the School of Forest, Fisheries, and Geomatics Sciences.

 Before Graduating Students Must